Bodil B2 →

 especially if the distance between transmitter and receiver is not too large.

-as shown in the above block diagram.
 At the left is the 30 kHz generator that

 delivers the activation signal for the bug.
 The returned modulated 60 kHz signal